Kyriosity/read-write/README+/software/ArcDeco/README+/07.Wrapping/README.md

 <table align="center"><tr></tr><tr><td>💬</td><td>

 What distinguishes good design?
-Completing its module, contributors are full of ideas about how it could be even better and are eager to rework in detail or whole.
+Completing its module, contributors are full of ideas about how it could be even better and are eager to rework in detail or as a whole.

 The poor design also asks for rework, but without much enthusiasm.